oegedijk/dash_oop_components/README.md

 An example covid tracking dashboard has been deployed to [dash-oop-demo.herokuapp.com](http://dash-oop-demo.herokuapp.com) (code at [github.com/oegedijk/dash_oop_demo](https://github.com/oegedijk/dash_oop_demo)), showcasing:

-- The use of re-usable components
+- The use of re-usable, nestable components
 - Keeping track of state in the querystring
 - Seperating data from dashboard logic
 - Loading the dashboard from a config yaml file